Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

-where $\theta$ expresses all learnable parameters in the reconstruction model.
-Thanks to the sophisticated network designs~\cite{cai2022mask,huang2021deep,Meng20ECCV_TSAnet}, pre-trained reconstruction model demonstrates promising performance when is compatible with a single encoder set-up, where the measurement in training and testing phases are both produced by the same hardware using a fixed coded aperture of $\mathbf{M}^*$.
+where $\theta$ expresses all learnable parameters in the reconstruction model. $\widehat{\mathbf{X}}_i=f(\widehat{\theta}; \mathbf{Y}_i^{\mathbf{M}^*})$ is the prediction.
+Pre-trained reconstruction models~\citep{cai2022mask,huang2021deep} demonstrates promising performance when is compatible with a single encoder set-up, where the measurement in training and testing phases are produced by the same hardware using a fixed coded aperture of $\mathbf{M}^*$.

-However, previous work~\cite{wang2022modeling} uncovered that most existing reconstruction models experience large performance descent (\emph{e.g.}, $>2$dB in terms of PSNR) when handling the input measurements encoded by a different coded aperture $\mathbf{M}^\dagger$ from training, \emph{i.e.}, $\mathbf{M}^{\dagger}\neq\mathbf{M}^*$.
-This is because the coded aperture $\mathbf{M}^*$ implicitly affects the learning as shown by Eq.~\eqref{eq: mse}.
-We denote this scenario as \texttt{Hardware Overfitting} since the reconstruction models is highly sensitive to the hardware configuration of coded aperture and are hardly compatible with the unseen optical system in the testing phase.
-To devise the reconstruction network with a new coded aperture $\mathbf{M}^\dagger$, a simple solution is to retrain the model with corresponding dataset $\mathcal{D}^{\mathbf{M}^\dagger}=\{\mathbf{Y}_i^{\mathbf{M}^\dagger},\mathbf{X}_i\}^{i=N}_{i=1}$and then test upon $\mathbf{M}^\dagger$ accordingly.
-However, retraining does not solve this issue, upon which the reconstruction model is still vulnerable to the slight variation of coded aperture.
-Besides, drastic computation overhead is introduced.
-Both of the reasons limit the practical significance of pre-trained deep reconstruction models.
-In this work, we tackle this challenge by encouraging the robustness of the reconstruction networks toward different hardware configurations, \emph{i.e.}, coded apertures.
+\textbf{Motivation}.
+Previous work~\citep{wang2022modeling} uncovered that most existing reconstruction models experience large performance descent (\emph{e.g.}, $>2$dB in terms of PSNR) when handling the data encoded by a different coded aperture $\mathbf{M}^\dagger$ from training, \emph{i.e.}, $\mathbf{M}^{\dagger}\neq\mathbf{M}^*$ as mask determines the data distribution and also takes effect in learning as \eqref{eq: mse}.
+Thus, a well-trained reconstruction model can be highly sensitive to a specific hardware configuration of coded aperture and is hardly compatible with the other optical systems in the testing phase.
+A simple solution of adapting the reconstruction network to a different coded aperture $\mathbf{M}^\dagger$ is to retrain the model with corresponding dataset $\mathcal{D}^{\mathbf{M}^\dagger}=\{\mathbf{Y}_i^{\mathbf{M}^\dagger},\mathbf{X}_i\}^{i=N}_{i=1}$and then test upon $\mathbf{M}^\dagger$ accordingly.
+However, this solution does not broaden the adaptability of reconstruction models to multi-hardware and can introduce drastic computation overhead.
+In this work, we tackle this challenge by learning a reconstruction model cooperatively from multiple hardware with inconsistent configurations.